drapergem/draper/README.md

 ### Collections

+#### Decorating Individual Elements

-If you have a whole bunch of objects, you can decorate them all in one fell
+If you have a collection of objects, you can decorate them all in one fell
 swoop:

 ```ruby